deepjavalibrary/djl/model-zoo/README.md

     ZooModel<Image, Classifications> ssd = criteria.loadModel());
 ```

-If you already known which `ModelLoader` to use, you can simply do the following:
+If you already know which `ModelLoader` to use, you can simply do the following:

 ```java
     Map<String, String> filter = new HashMap<>();